csc2430-master/Lab1-Starter/README.md

     *GetEvalSteps* could be implemented with one single humongous, complicated single function, but you should NOT pursue that approach.
 As you look at the problem, you will see that you will need to repeat some very similar logic two times because the five different operators cannot be handled at the same time.
 You need to deal with *, /, % first, and then deal with +, -.
 You SHOULD design a sub-function that you can call once for \*, /, %, and then for +,-.
 If you do this, the actual code for *GetEvalSteps* can be relatively short, and very easy to understand.

     This sub-function will likely involve a loop.
 Inside the loop will be a complicated set of logic.
 If you were to leave it as one function, it would still be complicated and difficult for another person to read.
-You should move this inner logic into a second sun-function, so you have a clean loop that is easy to read.
+You should move this inner logic into a second sub-function, so you have a clean loop that is easy to read.

     This kind of refinement is an important skill that needs to be developed.
-“Clean”, understandable logic is essential so other programmers can understand your code.
+“Clean”, understandable logic is essential so other programmers can understand your code, and verify it is correct.

 2.	_Use of string methods_

     One of the goals of this assignment is to learn how to use the methods of the string class.
 Therefore, you should use them!
-If you find yourself writing a loop to concatenate a lot of characters to the end of a string, to search for the position where a character occurs, or replacing text in a string with some different text,  you are doing something wrong.
+If you find yourself writing a loop to concatenate a lot of characters to the end of a string, to search for the position where a character occurs, or to replace some text in a string with some different text,  you are doing something wrong.

-    It is expected that you will make one or more uses of each of the following features of the string class:
+    It is expected that you will make one or more uses of each of the following string class: methods.

   * string fill constructor
   * find_first_of method